GNOME/libdex/docs/aio.md

 # Asynchronous IO with File Descriptors

-[class@Gio.IOStream] and related APIs provides much opertunity for streams to be used asynchronously.
+[class@Gio.IOStream] and related APIs provides much opportunity for streams to be used asynchronously.
 There may be cases where you want similar behavior with traditional file-descriptors.

 Libdex provides a set of AIO-like functions for traditional file-descriptors which may be backed with more efficient mechanisms.